swarch-2f-rootly/2f/Prototype_4/README.md

 - Health checks and failover logic
 - Disabled session persistence to prevent node saturation
 - Continuous metric collection via Prometheus and Grafana

+#### Architectural Pattern: Load Balancer

+The **Load Balancer pattern** enables the system to distribute incoming client requests across multiple backend instances to avoid overload, reduce latency, and improve performance under concurrent usage.
+Instead of directing all requests to a single analytics processor—as in the baseline configuration—the load balancer acts as an intelligent traffic director that continuously evaluates server health, routing capacity, and response times.
+This ensures a more uniform distribution of workload and prevents any single instance from becoming a bottleneck.
+By operating as an intermediary layer, the load balancer also improves fault isolation: when one backend instance becomes slow or unresponsive, the load balancer stops forwarding traffic to it and seamlessly redirects requests to healthy nodes.

+#### Architectural Tactic: Maintain Multiple Copies of Computations (Manage Resources)

+The **Maintain Multiple Copies of Computations** tactic enhances performance by replicating computation logic across several backend instances.
+Rather than relying on a single server to evaluate all GraphQL analytics queries, the system keeps multiple identical processors active at the same time.
+Each replica computes the same type of analytics workload, enabling the platform to absorb high request volumes by parallelizing the execution of identical computations.
+This ensures that heavy analytical operations do not saturate a single node and that response times remain stable even under sudden spikes in demand.

+Within the context of the load balancer, this tactic allows the system to scale out efficiently, because each new backend instance contributes additional computational capacity.
+The combination of the tactic and the load balancer pattern results in improved throughput, reduced latency variance, and more predictable performance during stress conditions.

 ####  Implementation Load Balancer Results